-Nothing brings holiday warmth to your guests quite like being greeted at the door with some holiday cheer.
+Nothing brings holiday warmth to your guests quite like being greeted at the door with some holiday cheer in the form of an outdoor Christmas sign.
 Words speak louder than any wreath or sparkling lights.
 (Though we suggest you throw those up too!)
-Trouble is, when our budgets at that time of year, are already tight, a sign can be quite expensive, especially a larger one meant for the porch or yard.
-Instead of spending money on decor, make these DIY holiday signs for the front porch, yard or garden and welcome the season into your entire neighborhood by sharing the message of holiday happiness!
-Our feature photo below is from Jamie at ‘Anderson + Grant’.
-These DIY distressed Christmas signs will put the holiday spirit into anyone who comes by.
-Easy tutorial with inexpensive supplies.
-Love this!
+Trouble is, when our budgets at that time of year are already tight, a sign can be quite expensive, especially a larger one meant for the porch or yard.
+Make DIY Christmas signs instead of spending money on decor.
+Share the message of holiday happiness!
+You can use these Christmas sign ideas to welcome the season into your entire neighborhood.

 From Donna at ‘Funky Junk‘ comes this tutorial for her Sleigh Rides DIY sign.
 Now she added some vintage hardware to make it into a Christmas card holder, but I love it just as a sign!
 Don’t overlook her more detailed tutorial on how to stencil so that you know the technique.

 Ok.
 So this is some serious Christmas spirit in action!
-Christine at ‘DIY Dreamer‘ has a complete tutorial for her outdoor Christmas countdown marquee sign.
+Christine at ‘DIY Dreamer‘ has a complete tutorial for her outdoor countdown marquee Christmas sign.
 And when I say complete, I mean she even shares the font she used to create her letters for the sign!
-This project is much easier than it looks, and well worth the effort.
+Because this project is much easier than it looks, and well worth the effort.
 Who else would have this on their front porch, but you?

 Like that lighted sign look?
 Good!
 (It kinda nails the spirit of the season, doesn’t it?)
 Well then try this Ho Ho Ho Christmas marquee sign from Heidi at ‘Honeybear Lane‘.
 I love her tutorial because she includes all the details on how she made this sign, including the exact type of painters tape she used to get those perfect stripes.
-Love the size of this sign too, perfect for making a front porch statement!
+Also love the size of this sign as well, perfect for making a front porch Christmas decorating statement!

 Amy at ‘The Happy Scraps‘ has this cute tutorial for us that kids will love… Her DIY Christmas arrow signs would make any of us feel like looking towards the sky on Christmas Eve!

-From Liz at ‘Liz on Call‘ comes this DIY reversible holiday front porch sign.
+From Liz at ‘Liz on Call‘ comes this DIY reversible front porch holiday sign.
 This is brilliant!
-One side for the fall or Thanksgiving, one side for Christmas, and you have the whole season covered with happy greetings!
+One side for the fall or Thanksgiving, one side for Christmas.
+And now you have the whole holiday season covered with happy greetings!